aadirupa/aadirupa.github.io/course/iml.md

   </div>

   <div id="Prerequisites" class="tabcontent">
-    <h2>⚠️ Prerequisites</h2>
-    <p><strong>This course is going to be MATH-HEAVY.</strong> Please familiarize yourself with the basics of Probability-Statistics (PS) and Linear-Algebra (LA).
+    <p style="text-align: justify;">⚠️ <strong>The course is MATH-HEAVY.</strong> Please familiarize yourself with the basics of Probability-Statistics (PS) and Linear-Algebra (LA).
 Recommended introductory lectures to check if you are comfortable with the basics:</p>

     <ul>
         <li><strong>PS review:</strong>